TalariaSoftware/ncmanager-help/agendas/ada-notice.md

 ---

-The Department of Neighborhood Empowerment requires that all Neighborhood Council agendas include information about the public's rights under the Americans with Disabilities Act (ADA).
+The Department of Neighborhood Empowerment requires that all neighborhood council agendas include language informing the public of their rights under the Americans with Disabilities Act (ADA).

-To assure compliance,
+To assure compliance
+with their regulations,
-the Department of Neighborhood Empowerment (DONE) will not publish an agenda that does not include this information.
+the Department of Neighborhood Empowerment will not publish an agenda that does not include this information.

-Example:
+Example ADA notice:

     *The Americans with Disabilities Act*